Does it matter where boxes are located at your project?

 they travel and hunt.
 Also, bird-hunting hawks and falcons can approach using

 hedgerows and wood edges as screens.
-The boxes below are next to a
+The boxes below are at the edge

-potential predator travel lane and are also way too close to one another.
+also placed way too close to one another.

 for squirrels to takeover for their own use (note the squirrel-enlarged hole in

-the phoro below right from McCauseland and Sheila Johnston of Ontario).
+the photo below right from McCauseland and Sheila Johnston of Ontario).

 - Reason: To avoid vandalism or excess human disturbance that could